MedusaRE/Medusa/README.md

 # Medusa
 ## What is Medusa?
-Medusa is a project to create a cross platform general purpose tool for software research, be that reverse engineering, development, analysis, or preservation: any form of software research.
+Medusa is a project to create a cross platform general purpose tool for software and hardware research, like reverse engineering, analysis, emulation, development, debugging, and other similar tasks.

 All current software research tools have their own problems: Medusa is meant to solve these issues.